-The AAHIVM Policy Department works to affect legislation, regulatory decisions, and federal policy-making to reflect the goals and policy interests of its members.
-AAHIVM’s staff in Washington, D.C. works to educate the Administration, Congress, and federal regulatory agencies on issues affecting HIV providers and their patients.
+The Academy Policy Department works to affect legislation, regulatory decisions, and federal policy-making to reflect the goals and policy interests of its members.
+The Academy’s staff in Washington, D.C. works to educate the Administration, Congress, and federal regulatory agencies on issues affecting HIV providers and their patients.

 We advocate on behalf of our constituency, representing the interests of our members, HIV providers, and their patients, and ensuring the ability of our members to provide the best care available to their patients.

-Please click on a policy topic in the menu above to learn more about AAHIVM’s policy work in that area.
+Please click on a policy topic in the menu above to learn more about the Academy’s policy work in that area.
 This list is not all-inclusive.
-The AAHIVM Policy Department works to address current policy matters as they emerge, and responds to them in an on-going fashion as they develop
+Our Policy Department works to address current policy matters as they emerge, and responds to them in an on-going fashion as they develop

 The Academy’s policy principles undergird all of our policy and advocacy efforts, and the issues for which we are always striving on behalf of our members.
 These principles are encapsulated in our Policy Platform, which was developed and is routinely added to by our Policy Committee, and voted on by our National Board.
 Please see the Policy Principles page to learn more.

 The Academy also participates in strategic partnerships, coalitions, collaborations, and joint efforts with other HIV advocacy groups and medical organizations who share common policy goals.
 Some of our advocacy work accessible under this section reflects these partnerships and joint efforts.